limine-bootloader/limine/STIVALE2.md

 } __attribute__((packed));
 ```

+#### Framebuffer MTRR write-combining header tag

+The presence of this tag tells the bootloader to, in case a framebuffer was
+requested, make that framebuffer's caching type write-combining using x86's
+MTRR model specific registers.
+This caching type helps speed up framebuffer writes
+on real hardware.

+It is recommended to use this tag in conjunction with the SMP tag in order to
+let the bootloader make the MTRR settings uniform across all CPUs.

+If no framebuffer was requested, this tag has no effect.

+Identifier: `0x4c7bb07731282e00`

+This tag does not have extra members.

 #### 5-level paging header tag

 The presence of this tag enables support for 5-level paging, if available.